chwilms/AttentionMask/README.md

 5. Change the value of the `--step` parameter when calling the training script to the number of images in your dataset.

+## Speed up training or testing / Decrease network size
+To speed up the training or testing phase as well as decreasing the network's memory footprint, removing one or multiple scales is the straightforward solution.
+However, this comes at the cost of (slightly) decreased performance in terms of AR.
+Usually removing scales `24`, `48` and `96` results only in little changes in terms of AR.
+Removing scale `8` on the other hand results in large gains in terms of speed up and memory footprint, however, decreases the performance on small objects significantly.
+For removing one or multiple scales follow the subsequent steps.

+### Testing
+Usually it is no problem to test with fewer scales than you used for training.
+We will show here how to remove scale `128` from `myModel`.
+Removing other scales works accordingly.

+1. From the `configs/myModel.json` file remove `128` from the list `RFs`.
+2. In the `models/myModel.test.prototxt` remove the following elements:
+   1. Remove `top: "sample_128"` from `sample_concat layer`.
+   2. Remove the `layers extractor_128` and `conv_feat_1_128s`.
+   3. Remove `top: "obj128_flags"` and `bottom: "obj128_checked"` from the `SplitIndices` layer.
+   4. Remove `bottom: "obj128_checked"` and `bottom: "nonObj128_checked"` from `concatFlattendObj` and `concatFlattendNonObj` layer, respectively.
+   5. Remove the entire `objectness attention at scale 128` block.
+This step is not necessary for scale `8`, scale `16` and scale `24`.
+   6. Remove the entire `shared neck at scale 128` block.
+This step is only necessary, if you remove a final scale from one of the branches (e.g. scale `96` or scale `128` from `attentionMask-8-128`).
+This step is not necessary for scale `8`, scale `16` and scale `24`.

+### Training
+1. Follow the instructions for testing.
+2. Remove all elements in the `models/myModel.train.prototxt` file that have been removed from the `models/myModel.test.prototx` file.
+3. Furthermore, remove `top: "objAttMask_128"` and `top: "objAttMask_128_org"` from the `data` layer.
+4. Remove `128` from the `attr` in `coco/coco_ssm_spider.py`.

+### Removing an entire branch

+If you remove scales `24`, `48`, `96`(, `192`), you can also remove the `div3 branch` from the base net (layers marked with `_div3`).